 At her lowest moments, Sondra never imagined that life could get better.
 She arrived in Dallas from her hometown of Kilgore, Texas in 2002, At that time, she had been using for about 10 years and was escaping an abusive relationship.
 Although she had been able to function throughout that time, the death of her mother sent her over the edge, and she began using to help her cope and numb her thoughts and feelings.
 Not knowing anyone in the city, she eventually wound up on the streets, sleeping on porches and in abandoned houses.
 Reflecting on that time, Sondra says, “I was at a point that I would get mad when I woke up in the morning because I had prayed the night before not to wake up.
 That’s just how terrible things were.”

-A chance encounter with an old friend now in recovery helped set her on her own path to sobriety.
+A chance encounter with an old friend now in recovery helped set her on her own path.
 She moved into a home designated for transitional housing, which she helped refurbish, and participated in the outpatient program at Homeward Bound.
 Determined to stay clean, she decided to attend Narcotics Anonymous (NA) meetings.
 At her first meeting, she was astounded that the place was standing room only.
 She couldn’t believe that everyone in the room was clean.
-She also met people who had 10, 15, and 20 years of sobriety.
+She also met people who had 10, 15, and 20 years of recovery.
 “I could never imagine that happening to me,” says Sondra, reflecting on this experience, “And now here I am, almost 20 years later.”

 Sondra began working the program and making changes to get her life on track.
 She started a new career path in childcare, working at various organizations before eventually landing a job as a teacher at the Lake Highlands Presbyterian Church Child Development Center.
 At the age of 48, she also returned to school to study psychology and graduated with a bachelor’s degree in 2012.
 After graduating, she was promoted to Assistant Director at Lake Highlands.
 In April 2019, she left Lake Highlands to take on her new role as the Child Development Center Director at Nexus.